saket2343/BERT-Sentiment-Analyser/README.md

 | `0` | ❌ Negative |
 | `1` | ✅ Positive |

-The project investigates how contextual representations from BERT compare against traditional TF-IDF-based representations for sentiment classification.
+The project investigates how contextual representations learned by BERT compare with traditional TF-IDF-based text representations for sentiment classification.

 ---